View the latest BA (Hons) Graphic and Media Design news on the course blog

-Our BA (Hons) Graphic and Media Design course builds on London College of Communication's heritage and global reputation for graphic design education and is renowned for its experimental and applied approach.
-This degree acknowledges traditional values and specialist skills whilst recognising the changing and dynamic nature of design.
+BA (Hons) Graphic and Media Design builds on London College of Communication's heritage and global reputation for graphic design education, and is renowned for its experimental and applied approach.
+This course acknowledges traditional values and specialist skills whilst recognising the changing and dynamic nature of graphic design.
 The programme is innovative and flexible with a strong employment record.
 It will give you the opportunity to specialise in future-facing areas of graphic design practice.

 You can expect to be encouraged to be innovative and to initiate change, to integrate practice and theory and work individually and collaboratively.
 You’ll possess technical skills but not be slaves to them, be able to make connections between disparate activities, be concept driven and capable of working across media.
 You’ll understand the complexities of audience and how to utilise your studies to plan your future direction whether in work or through continuing studies.